This is another flick from the fine 1980's company F/M Entertainment, who brought you movies like THE KINDRED (1986).

 Now back to the review -

 The dusty town of Coolidge, Arizona provides the backdrop to NEAR DARK and the intriguing score by the always great Tangerine Dream (SORCERER) is accented with performances by John Paar, The Cramps, Jools Holland and George Strait.
 Also pay close attention to the amazing fire effects by Fantasy II.
-Those were very well done (HA!
+Those were well done (HA!
 WELL DONE!
 HA!
 You'll get the joke when you see the movie.
 HA!).

 This movie is fun and action packed as Caleb is forced to choose between immortality and his family.
 I give NEAR DARK 4 Shriek Girls.